queeniewula/spotify_popularity/README.md

 - Creating a fully interactive web app with real song presets and prediction feedback
 - Exploring SHAP to interpret model predictions and understand feature importance (excluded from app for speed)

- > ⚠️ Due to large model file size and limitations of Streamlit Cloud, deployment is still in progress.
+ > ⚠️ Due to model file size and limitations of Streamlit Cloud, deployment is still in progress.

 The original group repo can be found here (for transparency):
 [Original GitHub Repo](https://github.com/nathandhummi/popularity-wrapped)